BioJulia/BioSequenceGraphs/docs/src/man/assembly.md

 3. Check and filter the kmers.
 4. Use the `dbg` function on the kmers.

+Let's walk through this process with some _E. coli_ paired end read data.

 ### Preparing the sequencing reads

 The first thing we are going to do is prepare a datastore for some paired-end